Get ready to soak up more bar articles, imbibable stories and cocktailing content, brought to by Miller Lite. For more of our Bar stories click here!

 5690 Broad St., Greendale, (414) 235-8125

 Stop by and enjoy a glass of wine and a small bite at this well-appointed gem located in Historic Downtown Greendale.
 Specializing in old world, limited production and wines made with minimal intervention, Vintage 38 is a great spot to discover new eclectic wines.
 They’ve also made it easy for customers with contactless check-out in the wine bar using the CashDrop app and QR codes at each table (guests can also order bottles online for pick-up).
-Come April 1 and guests can also enjoy outdoor seating on the Vintage 38 patio.
+Once the weather warms, guests can also enjoy outdoor seating on the Vintage 38 patio.

 422 E. Lincoln Ave., (414) 239-8254

-In a pandemic pivot, what began as a spirited wine and cocktail bar has evolved to become a destination stop for not only an eclectic collection of minimal intervention wines from across the globe, but also an amazing selection of accoutrements from artisan cheese, cured meats and snacks to seasonal cocktails (and cocktail kits) and beer.
-Guests can stop in and browse or place an order online for pick-up.
+In a pandemic pivot, what began as a spirited wine and cocktail bar has evolved to become a destination stop for not only an eclectic collection of minimal intervention wines from across the globe, but also an amazing selection of accoutrements from artisan cheese, cured meats and snacks to seasonal cocktails.
+Guests can stop in for a glass, browse the shop or place an order online for pick-up.
 Watch for outdoor seating opportunities and patio drinking specials as the weather warms.
 Before you go, learn more about Voyager in this episode of the FoodCrush podcast.

 Lori is an avid cook whose accrual of condiments and spices is rivaled only by her cookbook collection.
 Her passion for the culinary industry was birthed while balancing A&W root beer mugs as a teenage carhop, fed by insatiable curiosity and fueled by the people whose stories entwine with each and every dish.
 She’s had the privilege of chronicling these tales via numerous media, including OnMilwaukee and in her book “Milwaukee Food.”
 Her work has garnered journalism awards from entities including the Milwaukee Press Club.